kamahen/pykythe/README.md

   `/tmp/pykythe_test/KYTHE/pykythe/test_data/*.json-decoded`
   (requres running `scripts/decode_json.py` -- see `Makefile` rule `json-decoded-all`).

+* `make -C <pkgdir> add-index-pykythe
+  This creates `/tmp/pykythe_test/tables`, which can be used by the Kythe browser:

+  `make -C <pkgdir> run-server`

+  You can look run the browser: http://localhost:8080

 * You can run `scripts/test3.sh` to see how the system works both with processing from source or by reusing the cache (or a combination).